10 Ways to Overcome Imposter Syndrome as a Translator

 Case 3: The “Undeserving” Raise

-Scenario: Maria, a seasoned translator, has been working with a regular client for over two years.
+Scenario: Sarah, a seasoned translator, has been working with a regular client for over two years.
 She knows she’s outgrown her current pay rate given her experience and the quality of her work.
 However, she feels hesitant to bring up the topic of a raise.
 She worries that the client will see her as “inexperienced” or that she doesn’t have the right to ask for more money, even though her skills and expertise have significantly improved since she first started working with the client.

 How it manifests:

-- Maria avoids negotiating for better rates, telling herself that she doesn’t “deserve” more money, even though her work justifies it.
+• Sarah avoids negotiating for better rates, telling herself that she doesn’t “deserve” more money, even though her work justifies it.

-- She worries that asking for a raise will expose her as lacking confidence or being “too forward” for someone of her level.
+• She worries that asking for a raise will expose her as lacking confidence or being “too forward” for someone of her level.

-- She continues to work underpaid, which can lead to frustration and burnout over time.
+• She continues to work underpaid, which can lead to frustration and burnout over time.

-The impact: Maria might miss out on opportunities to earn more, leading to dissatisfaction with her career and potentially undervaluing her skills.
+The impact: Sarah might miss out on opportunities to earn more, leading to dissatisfaction with her career and potentially undervaluing her skills.
 This can also create a cycle of undercharging and undervaluing her own work, which can harm her long-term business prospects.

 10 Ways to Overcome Imposter Syndrome